Revised on: May 31, 2002

 Plans and Applications - A plan and application are to be submitted for every event to EH&S.

-Campus/Student Organizations - Campus organizations and campus student organizations are required to obtain a CSULA Temporary Food Facility Permit when operating a temporary food facility.
+Campus/Student Organizations - Campus organizations and campus student organizations are required to obtain a Cal State LA Temporary Food Facility Permit when operating a temporary food facility.
 Permit fees however, are not required for temporary food facilities operated by campus organizations or campus student organizations provided they meet the following conditions:

 - Campus organizations must be affiliated with an academic or university department or, student organizations must be recognized by the Center for Student Involvement, and "A STATEMENT OF POLICY REGARDING FUNDRAISERS: Distribution of Funds" must be signed.